minmmwin/Programming-and-Software-Engineering-Practice/README.md

 # minmmwin-Programming-and-Software-Engineering-Practice-
-Programming and Software Engineering Practice (CS Final Year Module in Java)
+Java Project for Programming and Software Engineering Practice Module (Computer Science Final Year)

 Java was used to implement the project for Course Work in this module.